Reasons Why I’ve Bailed on the Pole Spear for Spearfishing

 2. Improve my technique?

 Cameron Kirkconnell talks broadly in our interview about the merits of picking up a polespear.
 He lists a few great points such as; reloading after a miss and shooting again on the same dive, he also points out the benefits of being forced to use better body language so you can get close enough.
 Roman Castro in our interview and in his blog post points out the greater self awareness you develop and give to things like your duckdive.
 There is no doubt about it – pole spears force you to become a better spearo.
+But what if I’m getting out once or twice a month, should I even bother?

 3. Bad memories